 Are County and State Records Available in Oregon?

 In some cases, you can search a specific Oregon county record for conviction information.
 Most of these records include the arrest and conviction data of a particular individual.
 The state of Oregon also has its own background check systems.
-Local jurisdictions report their information to the Oregon State Police, who are the keepers or Oregon criminal histories.
+Local jurisdictions report their information to the Oregon State Police, who are the keepers of Oregon criminal histories.

-Order your Record from Government Criminal Record Databases
+Order Your Record from Government Criminal Record Databases

 Many local, county, and federal databases are accessible to the public.
 Under Oregon state law, the public does have access to state criminal records in the Criminal Justice Information Services (CJIS) Division.